Meat cuts manual

-The Meat Inspection Act and Regulations, the Food and Drugs Act and Regulations, and the Consumer Packaging and Labelling Act and Regulations, which are administered by the Canadian Food Inspection Agency at all levels of trade, require that meat cuts, organs, and other carcass parts be identified on labels with proper common names.
+The Safe Food for Canadians Act and Regulations as well as the Food and Drugs Act and Regulations, which are administered by the Canadian Food Inspection Agency at all levels of trade, require that meat cuts, organs, and other carcass parts be identified on labels with proper common names.

 The primary objective of this Uniform Meat Cut Nomenclature System (UMCNS) is not to unduly restrict acceptable meat cutting practices but rather, to ensure that meat, which is cut and offered for sale, is properly identified in a meaningful and uniform way.
 In essence, this program is designed to provide the trade and consumers with a simple and informative system of nomenclature which will ensure the use of standardized terms in the naming of meat cuts, discourage any misuse of these terms and provide consumers with information which they require in making price comparisons and in selecting cooking methods.